Neuralink: Fast LLM Inference on Smartphones with Neuron Co-Activation Linking

-Algorithm~\ref{algo:greedy} outlines the process in pseudocode.
+Algorithm~\ref{algo:method-offline} outlines the process in pseudocode.
 The algorithm begins by taking a set of neurons $\mathcal{N}$ and their co-activation probability $P(ij)$ as input (Line 1).
 Initially, each neuron in $\mathcal{N}$ is treated as an individual link (Line 2), and the distance between each pair of neurons is computed based on Equation~\ref{eq:dist-neuron} (Lines 7-8).
 The algorithm then proceeds iteratively, searching for the nearest pair of links to merge in a greedy manner (Lines 9-18).
-For each pair of links, the distance is computed using $\text{dist}(l_i, l_j)$ (Line 7), and the pair with the smallest distance is selected for merging (Lines 8-10).
-This process repeats until only a single link remains, which contains all the neurons (Lines 3-11).
-The final merged link is then returned as the output of the algorithm, representing the optimized neuron placement $\mathcal{P}$ (Lines 19-24).
+For each pair of links, the distance is computed based on Equation~\ref{eq:dist-link} (Lines 10-12), and the pair with the smallest distance is selected for merging (Lines 13-18).
+This process repeats until only a single link remains, which contains all the neurons (Line 9).
+Finally, the merged link is returned as the output of the algorithm, representing the optimized neuron placement $\mathcal{P}$ (Lines 19-24).

 \textbf{Implementation Details.} We leverage two advanced data structures, the priority queue~\cite{priority-queue} and the disjoint set~\cite{disjoint-set}, to enhance the efficiency of the algorithm.
 The priority queue is used to efficiently identify the nearest neuron link, and the disjoint set union facilitates the efficient management and merging of neuron links.
 All neurons within the same link share the same root in the disjoint set, which is updated after each set merge.
 Additionally, we maintain a count of the neighbors for each neuron, $\mathrm{NbrCnt}$, to classify whether a neuron is inside or at the edge of a link ($\mathrm{NbrCnt} = 2 \text{ or } 1$).

-\textbf{Complexity Analysis.} The primary computational complexity of the algorithm.
-The union-find structure efficiently manages the connections between elements, ensuring that elements belonging to the same set are part of the same link.
-Both the insertion and search operations in the union-find structure have a time complexity of $O(1)$.
-Meanwhile, the priority queue is employed to identify the nearest neuron link, with a time complexity of $O(n^2 \log n)$.
-The $n^2$ factor arises from the pairwise enumeration of neuron links $l_i$ and $l_j$.
+\textbf{Complexity Analysis.} The primary computational complexity of the algorithm arises from the $n^2$ pairwise enumeration of $n$ neurons.
+For each pair of neurons, both the insertion and pull operations in the priority queue have a time complexity of $O(\log n)$.
+Meanwhile, both the operations for finding a root and merging two sets in the disjoint set have a time complexity of $O(1)$.
 Consequently, the overall time complexity of the algorithm is $O(n^2 \log n)$.